BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: : An Online ABR Algorithm

 \subsection{Theoretical Analysis of \algName}

-Our theoretical analysis first provides an upper bound for the buffer level while running \algName in Theorem~\ref{thm:buffer_size}.
+We first provide an upper bound for the buffer level of \algName in Theorem~\ref{thm:buffer_size}.
 Second, in Theorem~\ref{thm:alg_perf}, we show the QoE of \algName is within a constant term of the optimal QoE of \tABR.
 The theoretical results reveal an interesting trade-off between the QoE and the playback delay of the \algName, which is discussed in Remark~\ref{rem:conflict}.